loginextsolutions/docs/source/index.html.md

 # Introduction

-Loginext welcomes you to the world of organised logistics.
+LogiNext welcomes you to the world of organised logistics.

 This API documentation will help you, intergrate your software platform with loginext's for end to end logistics management.